Entry Requirements

 We want students from all backgrounds to have the opportunity to go to University.
 If you have spent three months or more in local authority care OR are a young carer, you will be eligible for a contextual offer.
 This is a grade reduction of 1-A Level grade below our standard entry requirements.
 For example, a standard offer of CCC, would become CCD.
 MMM at Level 3 Extended Diploma would become MMP.
 To apply we advise that you tick the box on your UCAS application which identifies you have spent time in care and to help identify you as eligible for our contextual offer.

 Throughout the course a full range of assessment techniques will be used.
-You could be assessed by examinations, including open-book examinations, practical assessments, assignments, briefs, essays, presentations (including group presentations), reports and portfolio building.
+You'll be assessed by practical assessments, assignments, briefs, essays, presentations (including group presentations), reports and portfolio building.

 Additionally, some lecturers will provide informal feedback, for example, following an examination they may choose to work through the exam paper in a tutorial.
 It should be noted that feedback is part of the ongoing learning cycle which is not limited to written feedback.
 Other forms of feedback include one-to-one meetings with a personal tutor, dissertation and project supervision meetings, a lecturer responding to learner questions or responses during topic or situation discussions.